virtu/p2p-network-research/eclipse-attack-asmap/README.md

 ## Probabilities for multivariate noncentral Wallenius hypergeometric distribution

-I was too thick to get the scipy's Wallenius implementation running (the [documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.nchypergeom_wallenius.html) was mostly confusing, sometimes wrong; the meaning of function arguments is not fully clear; most suspicious, however: the function takes too many arguments than actually required).
+I was too thick to get scipy's Wallenius implementation running (the [documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.nchypergeom_wallenius.html) was mostly confusing, sometimes wrong; meaning of function arguments is not obvious ;
+most suspicious, however: the function takes one more arguments than is actually required).
 Agner Fog's BiasedUrn package, on the other hand, has excellent [documentation](https://cran.r-project.org/web/packages/BiasedUrn/BiasedUrn.pdf) (and accompanying [theory](https://cran.r-project.org/web/packages/BiasedUrn/vignettes/UrnTheory.pdf)).
-Although there's a [python package](https://pypi.org/project/biasedurn/), I was too thick to get this one working as well, so I had to use Agner's own implementation written for R. Fortunately there's a way to use the R package in python:
+Although there's a [python package](https://pypi.org/project/biasedurn/), I was too thick to get this one working as well, so I had to use Agner's own implementation written for R. Fortunately there's a way to use the R package in python.

+One more thing: By default, the code only supports up to 32 different colors (i.e., the number of different colored balls in the urn).
+This can be easily fixed, though, by changing a constant in the code.
+Here's the full rundown to get it working:

 1. Install R
 2. Install a customized BiasedUrn package